Limited availability. Q4 slots filling now ·

 • Performance optimization

-• Security audit (password hashing, input validation, XSS prevention)
+• Security pass (password hashing, input validation, XSS prevention)

 • Deploy to production

-• Set up monitoring and alerting (so you see problems before users report them)
+• Monitoring and alerting (so you see problems before users report them)

-• Create admin dashboard for you to manage data
+• Admin dashboard for you to manage data

 • Soft launch (invite beta users)